core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Use Case: Link Catalogues {#usecase-catalogues}

 Resources may be shared through data brokers that have no knowledge beforehand of who is going to consume the data.
-Resource Directory can be used to hold links about resources and services hosted anywhere to make them discoverable by a general class of applications.
+An RD can be used to hold links about resources and services hosted anywhere to make them discoverable by a general class of applications.